crystal-lang/crystal-website/_posts/2021-08-13-install-specific-versions.md

 Our own installation instructions at [crystal-lang.org/install](/install) have been updated, including the automatic installer script.

-The installer script allows selecting the version to be installed via tha `--version=x.y` argument.
+The installer script allows selecting the version to be installed via the `--version=x.y` argument.
 This argument was previously called `--crystal` and while this name continues to work, it is now considered deprecated.